Skip to main content

 Chimneys, open fires and log burners

-Log burners and open fires are a great way to stay warm and create a cosy atmosphere at home.
+Log burners and open fires are a great way to stay warm at home.
 But if you don’t know how to enjoy them safely, they can quickly get out of control.
 Read our advice to make sure you avoid having a chimney fire.

 A small white dog lies in front of a burning wood burner